-When you release an album, you’re putting your music out there.
+When you release an album, you’re putting your music out there and working to find new fans.
 But an FYC Campaign?
 It’s like stepping into a GRAMMY recognition spotlight.

 Your strategy is geared toward voters, not fans.
 It’s all about catching the attention of the voters who have the power to nominate and award GRAMMYs.